Devatas

 Size:

 The walls carved with reliefs depicting the legends of Angkor have seen dozens of generations pass through their corridors and colonnades.
 The skillful reliefs tell stories of dancers, monkey warriors, seven-headed snakes – stories of heavens and hells.
 The dancing figures are called Apsaras, and those standing alone or in groups, looking forward, are called Devatas.
-They are divine beings, such as spirits and protectors of forests, rivers, villages, and homes.
+They are divine beings, spirits and protectors of for example forests, rivers, villages, and homes.

-HUMAN TIME – A journey to the origins of stories
+PEOPLE´S ERA – A journey to the origins of stories